Both Dynamic and Static Stretching Play a BIG Role During the Tennis Warm-Up

 Three studies on tennis serve performance and stretching have been conducted.
 Knudson et al (2004) saw no effect on tennis serve performance (in terms of both serve speed and serve accuracy) following a SS protocol.
 In other words, there was no increase or decrease in these measures.
 Gelen et al (2012) had elite players perform 4 different warm-up protocols on 4 different days and analyzed serve performance after each warm-up.
 The 4 methods were 1) No warm-up, 2) a static stretching routine, 3) a dynamic stretching routine and 4) a ballistic plyometric routine.
 Figure 1 shows a detailed description of the study and includes the 4 warm-up methods:

 What were the results?
-You probably guessed it - the MOST effective outcome occured after the ballistic plyometric protocol with a serve speed increase of 3.3%.
+You probably guessed it - the MOST effective outcome occurred after the ballistic plyometric protocol with a serve speed increase of 3.3%.
 The second highest was the dynamic exercise method (a 1.23% increase) followed by the no warm-up and static stretching protocols.
 SS had the lowest serve speeds out of all groups.
 So based on these results, the ITF has a point, static stretching should probably be replaced by dynamic stretching (and ballistic activities...but more on this later in the post).

 Finally, Ayala et al (2016) conducted a very interesting study.
 They investigated the effects of static stretching and dynamic stretching on a variety of performance measures (20m sprint, countermovement jump [CMJ] and serve speed/accuracy) at 3 different time points - just prior to tennis play, 30 minutes into tennis play and 60 minutes into tennis play.
 It’s important to note that both warm-ups included light aerobic exercise as well as a variety of ballistic movements AND all players performed both protocols (on different days).
 Four things you need to know about the results of this study:

-Overall, in terms of performance in all tasks (sprint, jump, serve) dynamic stretching was superior compared to static stretching.
+Overall, in terms of performance in all tasks (sprint, jump, serve), dynamic stretching was superior compared to static stretching.

 SS had a negative impact on serve and jump height when tested just prior to tennis play and at the 30 minute interval.